FrontendMasters/react-enlightenment/what-is-react.md

 When a browser parses this tree of elements it will produce a UI containing a textual list of items that can be selected.
 Click on the "Result" tab, to see what the browser produces.

-The browser and the DOM (i.e. the shadow DOM) are working together behind the scenes to turn the `<select>` HTML into a UI component.
+The browser, the DOM, and the shadow DOM are working together behind the scenes to turn the `<select>` HTML into a UI component.
 Note that the `<select>` component allows the user to make a selection thus storing the state of that selection (i.e. click on "Volvo", and you have selected it instead of "Mercedes").

-Using React we can essentially do the same exact thing but instead of using HTML elements directly we use React elements and the virtual DOM than in turn will create real HTML elements and DOM structures.
+Using React we can essentially do the same exact thing but instead of using HTML elements directly we use React elements and the virtual DOM that in turn will create real HTML elements in an HTML DOM.

 ##### Defining a component

-Below I am creating a `<MySelect>` React component by invoking the `React.createClass` function in order to create a `<MySelect>` class.
+Below I am creating a `<MySelect>` React component by invoking the `React.createClass` function in order to create a `MySelect` class.

-As you can see the `<MySelect>` component is made up of an empty styled React `<div>` element.
+As you can see the `MySelect` component is made up of an empty styled React `<div>` element.

 ```javascript
 var MySelect = React.createClass({ //define MySelect component